mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 End of the Spider Men flow
 ```

-What if during the execution of the flow an exception is thrown?
-Let's see what the library does for us in the next section.
+What if an exception is thrown during the flow's execution?
+In the next section, let's see what the library does for us.

 ## 4. Flows Error Handling

-If something can possibly go wrong, it will.
-Flows execution is no exception.
-In fact, the Kotlin coroutines library provides a set of functions to handle errors during the execution of a flow.
+If something can go wrong, it will.
+Flow execution is no exception.
+In fact, the Kotlin coroutines library provides a set of functions to handle errors during flow execution.

 The first ring bell that something went wrong during the execution of a flow is that it didn't emit any value.
-It's quite uncommon to build intentionally flows that don't emit anything.
-The Kotlin coroutines library provides a function to handle the case of an empty flow: the `onEmpty` function.
+It's uncommon to build intentional flows that don't emit anything.
+The Kotlin Coroutines library provides a function to handle the case of an empty flow: the `onEmpty` function.
 The function is similar to the functions we saw in the previous section that handle a flow lifecycle.
-It has a lambda with a `FlowCollector<T>` as receiver as input, which makes the `onEmpty` function a good candidate to emit some default value for an empty flow:
+It has a lambda with a `FlowCollector<T>` as receiver as input, which makes the `onEmpty` function an excellent candidate to emit some default value for an empty flow:

 ```kotlin
 val actorsEmptyFlow =